Sh1ne111/LocusZoom-Pipeline/README.md

 ```

 ### Estimating recombination rates from population genetic data
 > Currently, there are several popular softwares to calculate recombination rates which like [FastEPRR](http://www.picb.ac.cn/evolgen/softwares/FastEPRR.html), [LDhat](https://github.com/auton1/LDhat), and [MLrho](http://guanine.evolbio.mpg.de/mlRho/).
 Here, i will take the FastEPRR as example.
 For the detail introduction see [here](http://www.picb.ac.cn/evolgen/softwares/download/FastEPRR/FastEPRR2.0/FastEPRR_manual.pdf).
 Mainly include three steps, and before you need know your genotype was phased or not. if not, and you need to phase before running.
-Here, i using the [beagle](https://faculty.washington.edu/browning/beagle/beagle.html) for imputation and phased see following the details.
+Here, i using the [beagle](https://faculty.washington.edu/browning/beagle/beagle.html) for imputation and phased.
+Coded as following :

 ```linux
 $ java -jar beagle.11Mar19.69c.jar gt=pop.recode.vcf.gz out=pop.phased.vcf.gz
 ```
 > If your genotype already phased and impution, i wrote a perl script for get the data format for FastEPRR format from your vcf genotype file.

 ```linux
 $ perl get.FastEPRR.pl -vcf pop.recode.vcf -out pop.phased.vcf
 ```
 > Make sure your chromesome in your vcf files AS numeric.
 If not, you can run a one liner perl for changing the string to numeric, as like:

 ```linux